Gjilan: Transport

 Gjilan is linked to its surrounding settlements mainly by a network of roads.
 It is connected to the capital of Kosovo, Pristina, via the national road N25.2.

 A highway that connects Gjilan with Pristina is being built, as well as connecting with the city of Kamenica.
-The highway which is 47 kilometers long, is expected to be completed in early 2025.
+The highway which is 47 kilometres long, is expected to be completed in early 2025.